|

 the potential restructuring of wealth between nations.
 For example,

-for the Western Hemisphere.
-Thus, the future of Mexico's importance
+mercury for the Western Hemisphere.
+Thus, the future of Mexico's

-to the world increases as a supplier of synthetically produced
+importance to the world increases as a supplier of synthetically

-gold and PGM's.
-The key to the future value of precious metals
+produced gold and PGM's.
+The key to the future value of precious

-is not from the advancement of mining techniques, but from the
+metals is not from the advancement of mining techniques, but

-advancement of transmutive techniques made possible by the Champion
+from the advancement of transmutive techniques made possible

 If you took a poll now, the skeptics should far outnumber the

-March 1993, Life Magazine reported on Lea Potts, a 15-year old
+In March 1993, Life Magazine reported on Lea Potts, a 15-year

-high school student who created diamonds with a welding torch
+old high school student who created diamonds with a welding

-in the family's garage.
-This is a known event within the scientific
+torch in the family's garage.
+This is a known event within the

-community.
-Scientists are now working on ways to create diamonds
+scientific community.
+Scientists are now working on ways to

 The world of alchemy opens many new exciting challenges to mankind,